EuroLeague

-EuroLeague, known as the Turkish Airlines EuroLeague for sponsorship reasons, is a European professional basketball club competition.
-The league is widely recognised as the top-tier league in Europe.
-The league consists of 18 teams, of which 16 are given long-term licences and wild cards, making the league a semi-closed league.
-The league was first organized by FIBA in 1958, subsequently by ULEB in 2000 and then solely the Euroleague Basketball.
+The EuroLeague is a European men's professional basketball club competition.
+The league is widely recognised as the top-tier and the most prestigious men's basketball league in Europe.
+The league consists of 20 teams, of which 16 are given long-term licences and wild cards, making the league a semi-closed league.
+The league was first organized by FIBA in 1958, subsequently by ULEB in 2000 and then solely by Euroleague Basketball.

-The competition was introduced in 1958 as the FIBA European Champions Cup (renamed to the FIBA EuroLeague in 1996), which operated under FIBA's umbrella until Euroleague Basketball was created for the 2000–01 season.
+The competition was introduced in 1958 as the FIBA European Champions Cup (renamed the FIBA EuroLeague in 1996), which operated under FIBA's umbrella until Euroleague Basketball was created for the 2000–01 season.
 The FIBA European Champions Cup and the EuroLeague are considered to be the same competition, with the change of name being simply a re-branding.
+In years 2010–2025, it was sponsored by Turkish Airlines.

-The EuroLeague is one of the most popular indoor sports leagues in the world, with an average attendance of 8,780 for league matches in the 2017–18 season.
+The EuroLeague is one of the most popular indoor sports leagues in the world, with an average attendance of 10,383 for league matches in the 2023–24 season.
 This was the fifth-highest of any professional indoor sports league in the world (the highest outside the United States), and the second-highest of any professional basketball league in the world, only behind the National Basketball Association (NBA).

-The EuroLeague title has been won by 22 clubs, 14 of which have won the title more than once.
-The most successful club in the competition is Real Madrid, with ten titles.
-The current champion is Anadolu Efes, which defeated Real Madrid in the 2022 final, winning the club's second and back-to-back Euroleague title.
+The EuroLeague title has been won by 22 clubs, 15 of which have won it more than once.
+The most successful club in the competition is Real Madrid, with 11 titles while CSKA Moscow follow with 8 and Panathinaikos with 7.
+The latter is also the competition's most successful club during its modern era since 2001 with 5 trophies, while Virtus Bologna was the first ever winner in 2000–01.

+Maccabi Tel Aviv was the competition's last ever champion during the FIBA period which was ended in 2001.
+Until then FIBA had organised 44 editions with Real Madrid also being the most decorated club during the FIBA era (1958–2001) with 8 titles.

 History

+FIBA era and the 2000 split

-The FIBA European Champions Cup was originally established by FIBA and it operated under its umbrella from 1958 until the summer of 2000, concluding with the 1999–00 season.
-Euroleague Basketball was created after the end of the FIBA European Champions Cup.
+The FIBA European Champions Cup was originally established by FIBA and it operated from 1958 until the summer of 2001.
+Since the 1987–88 FIBA European Champions Cup and until 2001, the winner was decided by a final four.

+The 1999–00 season was the last before the split of 2000 between FIBA and various top clubs backed by ULEB who launched its own top-tier competition.
+In the summer of 2000 the Euroleague Basketball was found.

-FIBA had previously used the EuroLeague name for the competition since 1996 but had never trademarked the name.
-As FIBA had no legal recourse on the usage of the name, it started a new league named the FIBA SuproLeague.
-The following 2000–2001 season started with two top European professional club basketball competitions: FIBA SuproLeague (renamed from FIBA EuroLeague) and Euroleague.
+FIBA had previously used the EuroLeague name for the competition since 1996, but it had never trademarked the name.
+As FIBA had no legal recourse on the usage of the name, ULEB grasped the opportunity and started a new league under the name of Euroleague, while FIBA renamed its top-tier competition the FIBA SuproLeague.
+Thus, the2000–2001 season started with two top European professional club basketball competitions: FIBA SuproLeague (renamed from FIBA EuroLeague) and EuroLeague by ULEB.